jacquicheng/civic-innovation-summer/README.md

 3. **Twitter**: we use [Twitter](https://twitter.com/) as a secondary element in the creative output workflow.
 4. **Wufoo**: we use [Wufoo](http://www.wufoo.com/) to create forms to manage info about the participants and use it to modify curriculum and other project elements
 5. **Slideshare**: all final curriculum will be published as PDFs and uploaded to [Slideshare](http://www.wufoo.com/)
+6. **Cityspan**: a database of information that is maintained by and for the City of Chicago about youth in all programs across the city.